Paintersrp/hyprpal/hypr-smartd/README.md

    [INFO] DRY-RUN dispatch: [resizewindowpixel exact 480 1440]
    ```
 4. Re-run without `--dry-run` to apply the sidecar.
-5. Switch to Gaming mode (`hypr-smartd --mode Gaming`) and launch a game window; it will be forced fullscreen.
+5. Switch to Gaming mode (`hyprpal --mode Gaming`) and launch a game window; it will be forced fullscreen.

 ## Roadmap (v0.1 → v0.2)